-Assuming that the Performance Schema is available, it is enabled by default.
+The Performance Schema is enabled by default.
 To enable or disable it explicitly, start the server with the performance_schema variable set to an appropriate value.
-For example, use these lines in your my.cnf file:
+For example, use these lines in the server my.cnf file:

 '''

 [mysqld]

-performance_schema=ON
+performance schema=ON

 '''